diogotcorreia/master-thesis/docs/content/ch02-background.typ

 deserialisation, `__destruct` is called when an object is about to be destroyed because there is no longer any reference to it, and many more @php-object-injection @php-magic-methods.
-When used in conjunction with dynamic dispatch, an attacker can take advantage of any class in the application as a gadget, possibly achieving vulnerabilities such as @rce, as demonstrated by @code:php-oi-rce @php-object-injection.
+When used in conjunction with dynamic dispatch, an attacker can take advantage of any class in the application as a gadget, possibly achieving vulnerabilities such as @rce @php-object-injection.

+For example, the code in @code:php-oi-rce shows how insecure deserialisation can lead to @rce by taking advantage of the class hierarchy of
+`Foo` and `Bar` already present in the program.
+While the program is expecting to deserialise an object of type `Foo`, an attacker provides a payload that results in an object of type `Bar`.
+Since `Foo` is a superclass of `Bar`, the program continue running without any issues, but it has unexpectedly executed potentially malicious code.

 #figure(caption: [Example showing how deserialising data can result in #gls-shrt("rce")
   in PHP, by taking advantage of inheritance and dynamic dispatch])[